-The Russian - Ukraine conflict that started on the 24 of February 2022 has magnified uncertainty in all economic sectors including financial services and insurance.
-The Company is actively monitoring the developments and assessing the impact of the sanctions currently being imposed.
-IVALIFE has an insignificant level of exposure to Russian policyholders or asset exposures to Russia/Ukraine and thus we don't expect any direct impact on our business performance.
-Nonetheless, the conflict itself created instability within the international financial market which could have an indirect impact on the value of the Company's underlying investments.
-Furthermore, the Maltese economy has limited dependency on Russian investors and we therefore do not anticipate any material deterioration in the broader business environment in which IVALIFE operates.
-As at the period end, the Company had an exposure to the Russian Ruble as disclosed in note 5.2.2.
-Up to the date of these financial statements, the Company has exited its position.
+The Russian - Ukraine conflict that started mid-February 2022 had magnified uncertainty in all economic sectors including financial services and insurance.
+The Company actively monitors the developments and assesses the impact of the sanctions currently being imposed.
+IVALIFE has an insignificant level of exposure to Russian policyholders while no asset exposures to Russia/Ukraine and thus we don't expect any direct impact on our business performance.

+Nonetheless, the conflict itself created instability within the global economy and continued to stimulate the increasing energy prices and inflation in general.
+The Company's investment strategy remains solid and has withstood these market perils.
+Notwithstanding, we continue to monitor closely the ongoing developments and remain vigilant to limiting our exposure to contagion risks arising from the specific sectorial default risk.